jeqo/ak-docs/content/operations.md

 The partition reassignment tool can run in 3 mutually exclusive modes:

--   \--generate: In this mode, given a list of topics and a list of brokers, the tool generates a candidate reassignment to move all partitions of the specified topics to the new brokers.
+-   `--generate`: In this mode, given a list of topics and a list of brokers, the tool generates a candidate reassignment to move all partitions of the specified topics to the new brokers.
 This option merely provides a convenient way to generate a partition reassignment plan given a list of topics and target brokers.
--   \--execute: In this mode, the tool kicks off the reassignment of partitions based on the user provided reassignment plan. (using the
+-   `--execute`: In this mode, the tool kicks off the reassignment of partitions based on the user provided reassignment plan. (using the
     \--reassignment-json-file option).
 This can either be a custom reassignment plan hand crafted by the admin or provided by using the
     \--generate option
--   \--verify: In this mode, the tool verifies the status of the reassignment for all partitions listed during the last \--execute.
+-   `--verify`: In this mode, the tool verifies the status of the reassignment for all partitions listed during the last \--execute.
     The status can be either of successfully completed, failed or in progress